I have created a build for the Belkin RT3200 that offers some basic functionality for my own personal use cases as well as some enhancements.

 Important note 1: This is a Universal Base Image (UBI) build and not the "standard" build.
 You will first need to switch your router over to using UBI by following the instructions here.

 Important note 2: I do not intend to provide much in the way of "support" for this build.
-If there are bugs I will try to resolve them since this build will be running on my personal router; but I do not intend (for example) to add packages to this build above and beyond what I personally would use.
-This is more of just a personal project / experiment.
+If there are bugs I will try to resolve them since this build will be running on my personal router; but I do not intend (for example) to add packages to this build above and beyond what I personally would use or would consider to be broadly useful.

 The build is based on the master branch.